MarkEdmondson1234/googleAuthR/README.md

 * [Authentication with Shiny](https://github.com/MarkEdmondson1234/googleAuthR#using-with-shiny)
 * [Complete Example making a goo.gl R library](https://github.com/MarkEdmondson1234/googleAuthR#example-with-googl)

-Here is a list of [available Google APIs.](https://developers.google.com/apis-explorer/#p/)

 ## R Google API libraries using googleAuthR

+Here is a list of [available Google APIs.](https://developers.google.com/apis-explorer/#p/) this library can be used with.

-These libraries are all compatible as a result e.g. can use just one OAuth2 login flow and are Shiny compatible.
+These libraries are all compatible as they use `googleAuthR` for authentication backend e.g. can use just one OAuth2 login flow and are Shiny compatible.

 * [searchConsoleR](https://github.com/MarkEdmondson1234/searchConsoleR) - Search Console API
 * [bigQueryR](https://github.com/MarkEdmondson1234/bigQueryR) - BigQuery API